An agent talks to you about disability insurance, but then mentions the “elimination period” or waiting period.

 - 30 days

 The “see-saw” example applies here as well.
-The lower the waiting periods, the higher the premiums, all things being equal.
+The shorter the waiting periods, the higher the premiums, all things being equal However, you’ll receive your short-term disability benefits sooner.

 With short-term disability insurance, you typically receive the benefits weekly.